Michigan OWI Lawyers

 The standard BAC (blood alcohol content) limit for impaired drivers in Michigan is .08 percent for anyone 21 years of age or older.
 If you are under the age of 21, any BAC is against the law and prosecution will ensue.
 If your BAC is higher than .17, you will face the charge of a “High BAC” crime and steeper penalties.
 Operating a motor vehicle under the influence of cocaine or other Schedule 1 controlled substances is also covered under Michigan’s OWI laws.

-There is a mandatory driver’s license suspension of 30 days for a Michigan OWI conviction, even for first-time offenders in Michigan.
+There is a mandatory driver’s license suspension of 30 days for a Michigan OWI conviction, even for first-time offenders.
 Jail time is also a possibility, up to 93 days, along with a hefty fine.
-Add to that reinstatement fees for your driver’s license, as well as an increased auto insurance rate, and it’s easy to see why you should be represented by an an experience OWI attorney in court.
+Add to that reinstatement fees for your driver’s license, as well as an increased auto insurance rate, and it’s easy to see why you should be represented by an an experienced OWI attorney in court.
 Our legal team at the Friedman Law Firm will work diligently to help reduce the severity of the penalties you face, and recover your driving privileges as soon as possible.

 First-time Michigan OWI charges can be reduced with the help of a qualified OWI attorney.
 Reinstatement of driving privileges for work can often be obtained, along with reduction or even the elimination of time served in jail.
 Consequences of a first-time Michigan OWI can include everything from jail time to fines, mandatory education requirements, and community service.